UCSBCarpentry/2020-06-03-UCSB-LibCarp/index.md

 <a href="https://www.google.com/chrome/">Chrome web browser</a>.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  The Carpentries maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>